Updated · Dec 03, 2022

 - Links from authoritative websites

-- Links coming from pages relevant to your content and brand industry
+- Those coming from pages relevant to your content and brand industry

-- Links with anchor text that’s closely related to your content or brand
+- Ones that anchor text that’s closely related to your content or brand

 - Links from sites that have a large number of backlinks